What we Do

 Each year several qualified high school seniors are selected to receive a $1000 scholarship.
 Recently the League introduced the renewable scholarship program, allowing prior scholarship recipients the opportunity to apply for another scholarship.
 Recipients of these scholarships are chosen based on college plans, financial need, grade point averages, recommendations from guidance counselors and community involvement.

-Charity League partners with organizations within our community to apply for grants, participate in fundraising activities, identify children in need, shop, wrap, and deliver Christmas gifts to older children and teens in our area.
-Because many programs typically provide toys to children 10 and under, our goal is to provide "a brighter Christmas" for older children, who may not, otherwise, receive gifts.
-While work for A Brighter Christmas takes place from June to December, the majority of work takes place in fall and early winter.
-Therefore, this initiative is paired with the CHILL Youth Rally, which takes place in the spring.
-Members assist CHILL (Communities Helping Improve Local Lives) MHC with the evening rally.
+Charity League partners with organizations within our community to apply for grants, participate in fundraising activities, and identify children in need.
+For the Christmas season, league members shop, wrap, and deliver Christmas gifts to older children and teens in our area who may not qualify for other Christmas charity services.
+Because many other programs typically provide toys and gifts to children 10 and under, our goal is to provide "a brighter Christmas" for older children, who may not otherwise receive gifts.
+While work for A Brighter Christmas takes place from June to December, the majority of work takes place in the weeks leading up to Christmas.

 The largest fundraiser for the Charity League is Bargain Fair.
 Held annually in the fall, the Bargain Fair is a place to purchase toys and clothing for children of all ages and a vast variety of items from furniture to sporting goods.
 It encompasses quite a bit of work for the active members, but it is a time for everyone to work together.
 It usually takes at least a year to prepare for these few hours when people begin lining up about two hours before the doors open to a wonderland of finds.
 For more information, click here.